JarbasAl/blog/_posts/2023-10-14-the-trust-factor-in-public-servers.md

 ## Conclusion

-These concerns highlight the importance of due diligence when selecting public servers for STT, TTS, and translation services.
+These concerns highlight the importance of due diligence when selecting public servers for [STT](https://github.com/OpenVoiceOS/ovos-stt-http-server), [TTS](https://github.com/OpenVoiceOS/ovos-tts-server), and [Translation](https://github.com/OpenVoiceOS/ovos-translate-server) services.
 Users should be cautious and consider the potential risks associated with trusting their data to any public server, even if they claim to uphold strong privacy and security standards.
 Trust, in the end, should be earned through transparency and a proven track record of safeguarding user data.
 In an age where data privacy and security are paramount, users must remain vigilant and prioritize trustworthiness when engaging with public servers for these critical services.